DLF Chairman Rajiv Singh richest real estate entreprenuer in India: Hurun India list

 Apart from realtors, the list also includes hotel and hospitality entrepreneurs.

-Basant Basal and family of Gurugram-based M3M India saw the highest increase in wealth — up 75 per cent y-o-y to ₹17,250 crore in 2021.
+Basant Bansal and family of Gurugram-based M3M India saw the highest increase in wealth — up 75 per cent y-o-y to ₹17,250 crore in 2021.

 Among the top ten, Chandru Raheja and family of Mumbai-based K Raheja, and Subhash Runwal and family of Mumbai-based Runwal Developers saw no addition to their wealth on a y-o-y basis.
 Their weath stood at ₹26,290 crore and ₹11,400 crore, respetively.